T-Mobile Applicant

 Internet or other electronic network activity and analytics or monitoring data

-Including as related to applicant communications and use of T-Mobile systems, Wi-Fi, internet service, internal and external websites, equipment, applications, databases, network resources, and infrastructure (“T-Mobile Systems”); personal devices used to connect to T-Mobile Systems; usernames; passwords; system log data like IP address, browser type, and language, device information, access times, and referring website addresses; information collected through web beacons, like cookie IDs; information collected through mobile apps, like mobile device IDs; usage data, such as time spent on T-Mobile Systems, features used, and actions taken in T-Mobile Systems, including page views, links clicked, and documents downloaded; contents, header, metadata, delivery and access information for emails, chats, messaging, documents, and other communications, data, and files stored or transmitted through T-Mobile Systems.
+Like activity and data related to applicant communications and access to and use of T-Mobile systems, Wi-Fi, internet service, internal and external websites, equipment, applications, databases, network resources, and infrastructure (“T-Mobile Systems”); personal devices used to connect to T-Mobile Systems; usernames; passwords; system log data like IP address, browser type, and language, device information, access times, and referring website addresses; information collected through web beacons, like cookie IDs; information collected through mobile apps, like mobile device IDs; usage data, such as time spent on T-Mobile Systems features used, and actions taken in T-Mobile Systems, including page views, links clicked, and documents downloaded; contents, header, metadata, delivery and access information for emails, chats, messaging, documents, and other communications, data, and files recorded, stored, or transmitted through T-Mobile Systems.

 Geolocation data